BethMolloy/Effectorome_H_schachtii/README.md

 Alfa: 80

 ### Adding GO Slim attributes
-The list of GO terms and GO slim terms assosciated with plant genes in the network was downloaded from TAIR, and the subset of genes with assosciated terms of interest identified by GO_Slim_attribute_applier_1.R.
-Presence or absence in this subset was then applied to the data as a binary attribute by GO_Slim_attribute_applier_2.R.
+The list of GO terms and GO slim terms assosciated with plant genes in the network was downloaded from TAIR bulk GO annotation search, functional categorisation and download tool (https://v2.arabidopsis.org/tools/bulk/go/).
+This was inputted into GO_Slim_attribute_applier_1.R, which outputs a list of genes associated with a particular term.
+Presence or absence of these terms in the list of genes of interest (i.e. plant genes in the network) was then added to the data as a binary attribute using GO_Slim_attribute_applier_2.R.

 ### Analysis of stress or defence genes
-Bootstrapping to analyse an over or underabundance of edges between effector superclusters and genes involved in immunity or defense was done using Attribute_analysis.R.
+Bootstrapping to identify enrichment or depletion of gene sets (i.e. immune/defence-related genes) in each supercluster (as defined by Siddique et al. 2022) was done using Attribute_analysis.R.